poiyomi/PoiyomiDocs/docs/general/alt-versions.md

 Poiyomi Pro Fur is a Geometric Particle shader that uses the 3D mesh to spawn each Particle from, similar to a Particle System in Unity.
 See [Particle](/docs/extended-features/particle.md) for more info.

 Just like Geometric Dissolve, it can have a significant performance impact.

+## Lil Fur

+- `.poiyomi/Poiyomi Toon + Lil Fur`

+Similar to Poiyomi Fur, but instead uses the same simulation technique on LilToon's Fur Shader.
+See [Lil Fur](/docs/extended-features/lilfur.md) for more details.

+Like Poiyomi Fur, Lil Fur can have a significant performance impact.